Documenting the American South Logo

 Anne Barnes, January 30, 1989.
 Interview C-0049.

 Overcoming the Barriers: One Woman's Fight against Racial and Gender Stereotypes in North Carolina's Political System: From 1981 to 1996, Anne Barnes sat in the North Carolina House of Representatives for Orange County.
 While there, she focused on issues of social justice, especially poverty, education, prison reform, civil rights and women's rights.
-In this 1989 interview, she gives an overview of her childhood and early adulthood before explaining how those experiences motivated her to become involved in the political arena.
-Here she discusses some of the political campaigns she has been associated with, including her own.
+In this 1989 interview, she explains her motivations to become involved in the political arena and discusses some of the political campaigns she has been associated with, including her own.

 23.